-Don't put anything on, or attach anything to, the driver air bag.
-Also, don't put anything (such as pets or objects) between the driver and the driver air bag.
+Don't put anything on, or attach anything to, the driver air bag or instrument panel.
+Also, don't put anything (such as pets, or objects) between any occupant and the driver air bag or instrument panel.
 If something is between an occupant and an air bag, it could affect the performance of the air bag, or, worse, it could cause injury.